aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 The following arguments are optional:
 * `name` - Name of the ACK add-on.
 The name must match one of the names returned by [DescribeAddons](https://help.aliyun.com/document_detail/171524.html).
 * `config` - The ACK add-on configurations.
 * `disabled` -  Disables the automatic installation of a component.
-Default is `false`.
+Default to `false`.

 The following example is the definition of addons block, The type of this field is list: